niksy/kist-tabify/README.md

 Returns: `jQuery`

 Element is container for tabs and corresponding panes.
+If panes can’t be found inside element, plugin will search for them outside container, beginning with `body` element.

 #### options